Online MBA after B.Tech: Is It Worth It?

 M.Tech or Online MBA After B.Tech: Which One to Choose?

-An M.Tech is a two-year professional course that focuses on in-depth knowledge in specific engineering fields, whereas an MBA degree online is designed to equip students with essential business and management skills.
+An M.Tech is a two-year professional course that focuses on in-depth knowledge in specific engineering fields, whereas an Online MBA degree is designed to equip students with essential business and management skills.
 The table below highlights the difference between an M.Tech and online MBA:

 Particulars